 - 2 tablespoons white chips

-- Preheat oven to 450 degrees F. Line an 8×8 inch baking pan with non-stick foil.
+- Preheat oven to 375 degrees F. Line an 8×8 inch baking pan with non-stick foil or parchment paper.

-- Lay oats and sunflower seeds on a cookie sheet and toast for 5 minutes.
-Sprinkle coconut onto cookie sheet with oats and seeds; toast all for another 3-5 minutes or until coconut is aromatic and starts to brown around edges – keep an eye on it!.
+- Lay oats on baking sheet and toast for 5 minutes.
+Add sunflower seeds to pan and toast for another 3 minutes.
+Sprinkle coconut onto cookie sheet with oats and seeds; toast all for another 3-5 minutes or until coconut is aromatic and starts to brown around edges – keep an eye on it so make sure it doesn’t burn.
 Place toasted oats/seeds/coconut mixture in a large mixing bowl; Stir in salt, almonds and apricots.

-- Place butter, corn syrup, maple syrup and brown sugar in a saucepan.
-Turn heat to medium and stir to mix as butter melts.
+- Begin melting butter in a small saucepan over medium heat.
+Add corn syrup, maple syrup and brown sugar to melted butter.
 Place a candy thermometer in the saucepan and allow mixture to come to a gentle boil.
 Boil without stirring until mixture reaches 245 degrees F. on thermometer – a little over “soft ball” stage.
 Remove from heat.
 Stir vanilla into hot syrup, then pour syrup into mixing bowl with oat mixture and stir to combine.
-At this point, you may want to throw in some white chips.
-They’ll melt, but just let them do their thing and don’t stir the melted chips into the batter.
+Let cool slightly and add some white chips or chocolate chips.

 - Press tightly into the foil lined pan.
 Bake for 5 minutes.
 Without removing from pan, Score into 9 squares or 6 rectangles while still warm.
-At this point, the bars will be hot, crumbly and soft.
+The bars will be hot, crumbly and soft, so don’t try to separate them yet.
 Let them cool completely.
 When they are cool, lift parchment and remove from pan.
-They should be pretty firm at this point, but if you would like them to be even firmer, place them in the refrigerator.
+They should be firm at this point, but if you would like them to be even firmer, place them in the refrigerator.